- Home

 In 2021, Pine Bend Landfill received a preliminary Twin Cities Metropolitan Area (TCMA) certificate of need (CON) from the MPCA, in the amount of 2,398,746 tons, for additional MSW disposal capacity.
 Acceptance of this additional waste would require Pine Bend Landfill to vertically expand and extend the length of time that it is approved to operate.

 In 2022, BFI submitted a Request for Major Modification of Permit #SW-45 to the MPCA.
-This request details a proposed vertical expansion over the existing landfill footprint by raising the permitted peak elevations and extending the existing 3:1 slopes.
-No footprint increase is being proposed as part of the request.
-The request includes an additional 8.2 million cubic yards of airspace, which would raise the height of the current landfill by 85 feet at the highest point, and extend the landfill's life approximately 21 years (approximately 12 years past the City's existing agreements with BFI).
+This request details a proposed vertical expansion over the existing landfill footprint by raising the permitted peak elevations and extending the existing 3:1 slopes around the perimeter of the landfill.
+The proposed design would increase the capacity of the landfill vertically, without increasing the landfill's footprint horizontally.
+The request is for an additional 8,185,800 cubic yards of airspace, which would raise the landfill’s height by 86.8 feet at the highest point and extend the landfill's life to approximately 2042, about 13.6 additional years based on the current volume and projected collection rates.

 Proposed Expansion Tasks

-Requesting a proposed vertical expansion requires BFI to complete a number of tasks.
+Requesting a proposed vertical expansion requires Pine Bend Landfill to complete a number of tasks.
 The tasks and public meetings related to the proposed expansion are summarized with their current status in the list below.
 Updates will be added to the task list as the City receives them.

 Tasks Key: PBL = Pine Bend Landfill; EAC = City Environmental Advisory Commission; CC = City Council; MPCA = Minnesota Pollution Control Agency